-Finally, in 2017 I made it to Japan.
-To the marvelous city of Tokyo and its various mini-cities or Japanese pueblos; through Shibuya, Ginza, and Harajuku, as well to the historic Kyoto; to the wonderful city of Osaka, and even to the great city of Hiroshima as well.
+In 2017, I even made it to Japan.
+To the marvelous city of Tokyo and its various mini-cities or Japanese pueblos in Shibuya, Ginza, Harajuku, as well as in the historic Kyoto, the wonderful city of Osaka, and even the great city of Hiroshima too.

 I’ve met many wonderful people through each of these trips, and am still in contact with many of them.
 Together, they form what Los Angeles and the world is to me today.

-And if on the 780 bus ten years ago someone had told me that I’d get to see all of these places and more, I can only imagine how curious I’d find it all.
-Now, I’m only more curious about how the next ten years through The City and the world will unfold.
+If on ten years ago on that 780 bus route someone had told me that I’d get to see all of these places and more, I can only imagine how curious I’d find that to be.
+Now, I’m only more curious about how the next ten years with The City and the world will unfold.

 One thing is certain to me, however.
 The seats of L.A’s Metro buses–whether on the back-corner or elsewhere–are congenial places to write one’s thoughts out, to claim one’s dreams, and to imagine all the other places we can see and be a part of.
 Just as well, the city of Los Angeles is quite the city to write in.
-Together, these are the ‘Goldilocks conditions’ that have transported me across the world, and which still do.
+Together, these are the ‘Goldilocks conditions’ that have transported me across the world and which continue to do so.